TheoFEM-TUM/FLOW-OTTER/README.md

 ## Parameters

-Here you find the definition of parameters that can be used within the workflow manager: [Click here to view the parameters](docs/parameters.md)
+[Here](docs/parameters.md), you can find the definitions of the parameters that can be used within the workflow manager.

 ## Examples